O11WL1D/16_bit_computer/README.md

+8-21-2021

+Breadboards cost way too much for me to waste any aspect of them.
+I have an abundance of wire and not enough breadboards.
+Moreover, this computer requires a plethora of bus connections.
+The solution to this is to use every connection port on the rails I currently have, and stretch wire to meet those connections.
+This entails not using two sets of bus rails connected via wires, but to use only one or two sets.

+I have the parts for the alu, and I am currently building it.
+I’ve neglected to purchase resistors for my led indicators, and may need to wait for an order of them for the alu to be complete

+I am also beginning the next school semester soon, so there may be some stagnation in my progress.
+I will try to work on this project for at least an hour every day, if possible.

 8-17-2021

 I have included a program I made to program the chips for my 8-bit computer.
 I plan on using the same code for my 16 bit computer.